Rensing-Lab/TAPscan-v4-website/README.md

    - Here you can view (and edit) existing data
    - Or upload additional data files under *Admin -> Data Upload*

+5. Put the per-species fasta files in `_data/fasta/`.
+These should be named like `LETTERCODE.fa`.
+   The fasta files used in the TAPscan v4 website can be found in our [Rensing-Lab/Genome-Zoo GitHub repo](https://github.com/Rensing-Lab/Genome-Zoo).

 **TIP:** The data upload step can be combined with the first configuration step by using the command `make configure-and-import`